I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The Devastation of Confinement

-Psychiatrist Dr. Stuart Grassian, told The Globe and Mail (March 2013) that “People who have been in long-term solitary confinement almost inevitably emerge with major impairments in their ability to cope with the larger world and the larger community.
+Psychiatrist Dr. Stuart Grassian told The Globe and Mail newspaper that “People who have been in long-term solitary confinement almost inevitably emerge with major impairments in their ability to cope with the larger world and the larger community.
 It is almost a miracle that any of them learn to live in the free world.”

-Juan Mendez is the United Nation’s special representative on torture.
+Juan Mendez was the United Nation’s special representative on torture.
 In October 2011, he told Anna Maria Tremonte (Canadian Broadcasting Corporation, The Current) that solitary confinement for more than 15 days should be banned.
-He says it should never be used at all with inmates who have mental health problems.
+He said it should never be used at all with inmates who have mental health problems.

 In the view of Juan Mendez, solitary confinement amounts to cruel and unusual punishment and meets the definition of torture (see poll below).